 Some may argue that this is a bizarre comparison, but these machines are similar in as many ways as they differ.

-Both come from two of the most historical brands steeped in legacy with both cracking the 100-year vintage with HD slightly edging BMW by a few years.
+Both come from two of the most authentic brands steeped in legacy with both cracking the 100-year vintage with HD slightly edging BMW by a few years.

-Both bikes are air-cooled, twin cylinder engines boasting approx. 1200cc that have had plenty of years running their respective unit.
+Both bikes are air-cooled, twin-cylinder engines boasting approx. Each run 1200cc engines that have had plenty of years running their respective unit.